The Special Role of Toroidal Black Holes in Holography: 1. Toroidal Black Holes are Special

 It has long been hoped that it might be possible to probe the interiors of black hole event horizons, using theoretical methods (see for example \cite{kn:shenk,kn:lukasz,kn:festu}, or more recently \cite{kn:felix,kn:sam1,kn:sam2}).
 Ultimately even observational methods may be possible (for example, \cite{kn:ramb1,kn:ramb2}).

-Recently, Grinberg and Maldacena \cite{kn:grinmald} have given a very concrete discussion of a simple yet crucial question of this kind: how is the \emph{proper time of fall} from the event horizon to the singularity of an (AdS) black hole reflected in quantities defined on the exterior spacetime?
-(In the case of a charged black hole, the corresponding quantity is the time of fall from the event horizon to the Cauchy horizon, which is thought to become singular when perturbations are taken into account.)
-The suggestion in \cite{kn:grinmald} is that the large-mass behaviour of the thermal one-point function (associated with higher-derivative corrections) of a massive field outside an AdS black hole contains a term involving this time of fall quite explicitly.
-If, for example, the time of fall is extremely short, it should therefore be possible to prove this by studying the precise nature of fields propagating \emph{outside} the black hole.
+Recently, Grinberg and Maldacena \cite{kn:grinmald} have given a very concrete discussion of a simple question of this kind, which is directly relevant here: how is the proper time of fall from the event horizon to the Cauchy horizon\footnote{As is well known, the Cauchy horizon is in reality likely to be replaced by an actual singularity: see \cite{kn:thermong}.} of a charged (AdS) black hole reflected in quantities defined on the exterior spacetime?
+The suggestion in \cite{kn:grinmald} (see also \cite{kn:beren,kn:justin}) is that the large-mass behaviour of the thermal one-point function (associated with higher-derivative corrections) of a massive field outside an AdS black hole contains a term involving this time of fall quite explicitly.

-In order to explore this very interesting and potentially very important observation, one would like to examine what happens in cases where the time of fall can be constrained in some way; it should then be possible to verify that this constraint is reflected in the relevant one-point functions or similar objects defined on the external spacetime.
-The purpose of this note is to draw attention to a specific class of black holes which, on the one hand, are of great current interest (in connection with the Weak Gravity Conjecture or WGC \cite{kn:motl,kn:kats,kn:NAH}), and which, on the other, do have strongly constrained times of fall: the time is always very short.
-In this sense, the event horizons of these black holes effectively ``have no interior''.
+It is straightforward to show (see below) that, for small toroidal charged black holes, the singularity lies ``just below the event horizon'', in the sense that the proper time of fall from the latter to the former is generically extremely short.
+The Grinberg-Maldacena argument gives us a way of confirming this, and therefore of confirming that a given toroidal black hole is small.

+Thus, in principle at least, one can use the physics outside the black hole to confirm that it is indeed ``small'', and thus immune to the effects discussed by Horowitz et al..

+We begin with a review of the geometry of charged AdS black holes, both in the general and in the less familiar toroidal cases.